WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 ## What password to choose

 Wasabi integrates [BIP 38: Password-Protected Private Key](/using-wasabi/BIPs.md#bip-38-password-protected-private-key), which means that the secrets needed to spend the bitcoin are encrypted on the computer.
-If someone has compromised your operating system and hardware and he only has the encrypted secrets, then no bitcoin can be spent.
+If someone has compromised your operating system and hardware and he only has the encrypted secrets, then no bitcoin can be spent by him.
 You need **both** the encrypted secrets, and the password in order to get the private key which can sign a spending transaction.
 This means that the password is your last line of defense against anyone who tries to steal your bitcoin.

 :::tip
-It is very much recommended to use long and random passwords for everything, especially for your money!.
+It is strongly recommended to use long and random passwords for everything, especially for your money!.
 :::

 ### What not to do

-Here are a couple of examples that do it completely wrong, you should not generate your password like this:
+Here are a couple of examples that do it completely wrong.
+You should not generate your password like this:

-1. Do not use publicly known information like your grandma's maiden name and the birthday of your Dog.
+1. Do not use publicly known information like your grandma's maiden name and the birthday of your dog.
-`Emma1992` is a really really really bad password, because it can easily be guessed and it is very short.
+`Emma1992` is a really, really, really bad password, because it can easily be guessed and it is very short.

 2. Do not use the same password that you have used in other places.
 Because if one password is leaked, then other ones are compromised.

-3. Do not use only letters, or only numbers in your password.
+3. Try to use a mix of both uppercase and lowercase letters, numbers, and special characters (&$%@ etc.) in your password.
+Here is a reliable tool to [check the strength](https://www.grc.com/haystack.htm) of a RANDOMLY DERIVED password.
+While the site hosting this tool has an excellent reputation, it is always best to make a copy of a webpage used with sensitive information, and run it on an offline computer.

 ### Best Practices